Eigen-Factors a Bilevel Optimization for Plane SLAM of 3D Point Clouds: Eigen-Factors Differentiation

-An important property derived from Proposition 2 is that the Hessian matrix is {\bf block diagonal}, which implies a fast calculation of the optimization iterations and a reduced complexity of the algorithm.
+An important property derived from this approximation, as shown in (\ref{eq_hessian_zero}), is that the Hessian matrix is {\bf block diagonal}, which implies a fast calculation of the optimization iterations and a reduced complexity of the algorithm.

-Now, we will derive the second derivative for the pair $(\xi_{t,i},\xi_{t,j})$ of components of the vector $\xi_t$.
-We calculate the derivative of $\hat{Q}_t$ in (\ref{eq_q_t}) twice, by using the product rule: